 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall Х
+D9 Fall X

 D9 Winter

-D9 Spring Х
+D9 Spring X

-D9 Summer Х
+D9 Summer X

+Yes No 163 110

+CDS-D Page 13
-D10 Does an open admission policy, if reported, apply to transfer students?

-D11 Describe additional requirements for transfer admission, if applicable:

-D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: - Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: no limit credits Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: no limit credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies:

-D18-D22: Military Service Transfer Credit Policies

-D18 Does your institution accept the following military/veteran transfer credits:
+D10 Does an open admission policy, if reported, apply to transfer students? Х D11 Describe additional requirements for transfer admission, if applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: - D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number no limit Unit Type credits D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number no limit Unit Type credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Polic Does your institution accept the following military/veteran to D18 • No Does your institution accept the following military/veteran to American Council on Education (ACE) College Level Examination Program (CLEP) Yes X X No Unit Type D19 Does your institution accept the following military/veteran to the American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the Yes X X X D19 Does your institution accept the following military/veteran to the American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Yes X X X Number Unit Type D19 Does your institution accept the following military/veteran to American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your Yes X X X Number Number Unit Type Unit Type

-D22 Describe other military/veteran transfer credit policies unique to your institution:
+CDS-D Page 14